NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L2_Ports/README.md

 to determine the first numbered port.

-The returned index was:
+Magic returned:

 ```text
 1
 ```

-Individual properties could then be queried using:
+I could then query information about that port using:

 ```tcl
 port 1 name